Ubeswap Audit

 ... loop

-Recommendation: Protect broadcastOrder()
+Recommendation: Protect broadcastOrder() with nonReentrant modifier.

 Result: Discussed with the project team, ReentrancyGuard protection is added.
 The project team stated they have no intention of giving out a higher reward than the fee.
 Fix in commit 533e9b7522f085531aaba32a4c62721e557ec425.